hoogenboom-group/mitonet-seg/README.md

 # mitonet-seg
 Automatic MitoNet[1] inference on Volume EM datasets in WebKnossos.
+Used in the Hoogenboom group.

 ### Installation